thoth-33/pokemon-rgb/INSTALL.md

 ### Build with a local rgbds version

 If you have different projects that require different versions of `rgbds`, it might not be convenient to install rgbds globally.
-Instead, you can put its files in a directory within pokered, such as `pokered/rgbds-0.x.y/`.
+Instead, you can put its files in a directory within pokemon-rgb, such as `pokemon-rgb/rgbds-0.x.y/`.
 Then specify it when you run `make`:

 ```bash
 make RGBDS=rgbds-0.x.y/